 If the votes are equally divided, the Chair shall decide on the action to be taken.

-When determining the total number of Member Bodies, bodies whose membership has been suspended shall not be taken into consideration (see 5.5).
+When determining the total number of Member Bodies, bodies whose membership has been suspended and Non-Voting Member Bodies shall not be taken into consideration (see 5.6).

 12.3 Proposed amendments to the CA System Supplements shall be communicated in writing to the Member Bodies at least 12 weeks prior to the meeting of the CA System at which the proposed amendments are to be considered.
-Such amendments are approved if two-thirds of the Member Bodies present are in favour.
+Such amendments are approved if two-thirds of the Voting Member Bodies present are in favour.

-If the 12-week submission deadline is not achievable prior to the meeting, the CA System Chair may decide to submit the proposed amendments for approval by the Member Bodies by correspondence (see 12.2).
-The amendments are approved if a two-thirds majority of the votes cast by the members are in favour.
+If the 12-week submission deadline is not achievable prior to the meeting, the CA System Chair may decide to submit the proposed amendments for approval by the Voting Member Bodies by correspondence (see 12.2).
+The amendments are approved if a two-thirds majority of the votes cast by the Voting Member Bodies are in favour.
 Abstentions are excluded when the votes are counted.

 If approved by the CA System MC, the proposed amendments shall be submitted to the CAB for approval.
 The amendments are applicable immediately following approval by the CAB.